monastery-dating/lucidity-old/README.md

 Part of [Lucidity](http://lucidity.io) project.

-This is a meta package at the moment for all libraries needed to create a 'lucid' app.
+This is a meta package for all libraries needed to create a 'lucid' app.

-All of this is currently in beta.
-Please visit website or for more information.

 ## Installation